seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 ## 5. Taxonomic analysis

 Next up, we'll start to explore the taxonomic composition of our samples.
 We will start by training a taxonomic classifier.
-There are several existing, pre-trained classifiers that exist for QIIME, but the developers recommend training your own classifier, as they perform best when trained on your specific data.
+We don't have time to get into how this works, but you can read all about it [here](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0470-z).
+There are several existing, pre-trained classifiers that exist for QIIME2, but the developers recommend training your own classifier, as they perform best when tailored to your specific data.

 We'll follow the documentation [here](https://docs.qiime2.org/2022.2/tutorials/feature-classifier/) to train our classifier.
-As stated in that documentation, we'll use the Greengenes 13_8 85% OTU data set -- **note that is not recommended for real data** -- we are using it here for the sake of time efficiency.
+We'll use the Greengenes 13_8 85% OTU dataset -- as they state in the documentation **this dataset is not recommended for real data** -- we are using it here for the sake of time efficiency.

 Start by creating a new directory, moving into it, and then downloading the data that we will use to train the classifier.